danhphan/git-tutorial/0-installation.md

 Verify that the fingerprint in the message you see matches the following message, then type `yes`:

-`Hi username (Your github username)!
+`Hi username (Your GitHub username)!
 You've successfully authenticated, but GitHub does not provide shell access.`